dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv2-0.md

    password: "password"
    ```

+   Use the following command to create the Kubernetes Secret:
    ```bash
    kubectl create secret generic secret-1 -n authorization --from-file=secret-1.yaml
    ```

-   If you get the secret in YAML format, you should see something similar to the following:
+   After creating the secret, if you get it in YAML format, you should see something similar to the following:
    ```bash
    apiVersion: v1
    data: